panchul/workspace/doc/Django.md

 It runs a development server.
 It shows the url where it hosts it, http://127.0.0.1:8000. `Ctrl-C` to stop it.

     $ python manage.py startapp website

+You need to run the migrations:

+    $ python manage.py migrate

 There is an admin user you can create: